 And it’s not just reserved for fall, as you’ll find when traveling here during the summer and spring, and also during winter.
 Because throughout the year, North Carolina is filled with perfect nature trails, greenways, and more scenic walks for you to get out and enjoy the outdoors.

 This post was originally created on September 4, 2018.
-It has been maintained and updated (as of December 27, 2019) to reflect current viewpoints and travel trends.
+It has been maintained and updated, as of March 25, 2020.

 Hiking in North Carolina

 Fall Foliage Note